-No Fee Payment Processing: Everything You Need To Know
+No Fee Payment Processing: Everything You Need to Know

 A 2022 survey by the Pew Research Centre found that 41% of consumers don’t use cash for weekly purchases like gas, meals, and groceries.
 This figure used to be 24% in 2015 which makes it evidently clear that card usage is on the rise.
 This may be concerning for certain types of businesses as they need to spend more to process credit and debit card payments as compared to cash.